levitation-opensource/bioblue/README.md

 * **Ignoring homeostatic targets** and “defaulting” to **unbounded maximisation** instead.
 * It is equally concerning that the “default” meant also **reverting back to single-objective optimisation**.

 Our findings also suggest that **long-running scenarios are important.
 Systematic failures emerge after periods of initially successful behaviour.** While current LLMs do conceptually grasp biological and economic alignment, they exhibit problematic behavioural tendencies under sustained long-running conditions, particularly involving **multiple or competing objectives**.
+Once they flip, **they usually do not recover**.

 Even though LLMs **look multi-objective and bounded** on the surface, the **underlying** mechanisms seem to be actually still biased towards being **single-objective and unbounded**.
 This should not be happening!